 · Heavy delays – what if your flight is delayed for a long time and you have to fork out for food, drinks, even hotel costs?

-· Excuse me, where’s my bag? – This is one of the most common reasons for claiming on travel insurance policies.
-Think whether or not you could afford to replace everything in your bag next time you travel, personally, I couldn’t.
+· Excuse me, where’s my bag? – This is one of the most common reasons for claiming on travel insurance policies, have a peek at these guys and think whether or not you could afford to replace everything in your bag next time you travel, personally, I couldn’t.

 · Acts of God – this is perhaps the most frustrating aspect of flying; weather.
 Whilst not all travel insurance companies will reimburse you for weather-related delays or cancellations, many of them will help you at least partially to reorganise your reservations.